Image showing a machine translating a document from one language into another language

 Rule-based machine translation

-It’s often called the classic method because it relies on linguistic rules and dictionaries that human language experts must manually create, maintain, and update constantly.
+This approach is often called the classic method because it relies on linguistic rules and dictionaries.
+Human language experts must manually create, maintain, and update these rules constantly.

-Due to its manual nature, RBMT is time-consuming to implement and maintain.
-It also struggles with ambiguous terms, which can result in lower-quality translations with stilted or “machine-like” output.
+Its manual nature makes the approach time-consuming.
+It also struggles with ambiguous terms, leading to lower-quality translations with stilted or “machine-like” output.

 Statistical machine translation